 How is it different to carer's allowance?

-- To qualify, you must care for someone for at least 35 hours a week although you don't have to be related to or live with them (see full eligbility criteria).
+- To qualify, you must care for someone for at least 35 hours a week although you don't have to be related to or live with them (see full eligibility criteria).

-- If you're eligible for carer's allowance you'll automatically get carer's allowance credit, which works in the same way as carer's credit - so there's no need to worry about claiming for carer's credit too.
+- If you're eligible for and receive carer's allowance you'll automatically get carer's allowance credit, which works in the same way as carer's credit so there's no need to worry about claiming for carer's credit too.

 How to apply for carer's credit (you should apply even if not sure you're eligible)

 We're going to explain how to apply and who's definitely eligible shortly, but if you don't get carer's allowance and you do care for someone then apply.

 There's no harm in applying if you're unsure whether you're eligible, as the worst that'll happen is your application gets rejected.